schwarzpat/2023-world-cup-predictions/README.md

 ## Results

-The results of the simulation are a list of the winners of each simulated tournament.
-The distribution of winners can be visualized with a bar plot, with the x-axis representing the number of wins and the y-axis representing the teams.
+The results of the simulation is the distributiont of the winners of each simulated tournament.

 ![Simulated tournament wins](<https://github.com/schwarzpat/2023-world-cup-predictions/blob/main/figures/Figure_2.png>)